 Factory finishing is typically used for high-quality work where superior performance and appearance are needed.
 Field finishing is used when there is no superior demand for appearance.

 In general, many people think that transparent wood finishing is a simple job where all that is needed to do is coat the wood.
 But in reality, it is far more complex than that.
 For those working in a large woodworking project that includes a lot of wood veneer wall paneling, you will have many different factors to take into account.
 This includes the color of the wood, the need to add depth to the wood, different grains, etc. You will also need to meet the design professional’s specifications, and you need to ensure that the right finishing method is applied.
-There are 13 AWS finishing systems you can use to suit each specification for the job you have.
-It is always important to refer to the 13 AWS systems to ensure that you are using the optimal method for the job.
+There are 13 finishing systems within ANSI/AWI 0620 – Factory Finishing that you can use to suit each specification for the job you have.
+It is always important to refer to ANSI/AWI 0620 to ensure that you are using the optimal method for the job.

 Contact us to find out more about how to join the Architectural Woodwork Institute’s Quality Certification Program and strengthen your reputation for quality and integrity.